AndroidHooker/hooker/README.md

 3. **hooker_analysis** is a python script that can be use to collect results stored in the elasticsearch database.
 4. **tools/APK-contactGenerator** is an Android application that is automatically installed on the Android device by hooker_xp to inject fake contact informations.
 5. **tools/apk_retriever** is a Python tool that can be use to download APKs from various online public Android markets.
-6. **tools/emulatorCreator** is a script that can be use to prepare an emulator.
-You'll have to edit this script in order to specify your SDK home and stuff.
+6. **tools/emulatorCreator** is a collection of scripts that can be use to prepare an emulator.

 More Information
 ----------------